wbreeze/poui/Etapa01.md

 - `npm run build` which builds files into the `dist` directory

 In the `package.json` file we have:
-- Babel installed with the `preset-env` and `preset-react` presets installed and configured.
+- Babel installed and configured with the
+  `preset-env` and `preset-react` presets.
 - Parcel installed for build, with a lightweight web server for poking.
 - React and ReactDOM